synthaicode/synthaicode.github.io/amagiprotocol/amagi_protocol_cookbook.md

 This book shows how to **pull AI toward your own beat**.
 Never hand it the baton—do that and you surrender your rhythm.
 Lay out your assumptions, agree on the goal, and speak in words that feel like home.
-To do that, you must be brave enough to let the AI say "I don't know."
+To do that, you must be brave enough to let the AI say "I don't get it."
 That tiny honesty is the cornerstone of trust.
 Pretend it isn't needed and the whole foundation cracks.